Commercial burglaries continue in Ithaca - NewsBreak

 Multiple new reports came in on Saturday, and are reported as follows.

-At 8:24 a.m. officers responded to On the Street Pitas in the 300 Block of Taughannock Blvd. for the report that the business had been broken into.
+At 8:24 a.m. officers responded to On the Street Pitas on Taughannock Boulevard for the report that the business had been broken into.
 When police arrived they discovered that items were taken from the business, an undisclosed amount of money, and electronics.

 Ithaca Police encourage all residents and business owners to take necessary steps to deter intruders such as locking doors and windows when businesses and homes are unoccupied.
 Exterior lights should be utilized at night to illuminate dark areas and alarm systems should also be used if installed.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.